-The development site is currently zoned R2 Low Density Residential, and the subject lots occupy a total area of approximately 4,949 square metres (0.49 hectares).
-Each of the lots is developed with long established dwellings and formal gardens, including pools and tennis courts (see Figure 1).
+The development site is currently zoned R2 Low Density Residential, and the subject lots occupy a total area of approximately 5,187 square metres (0.52 hectares).
+Each of the lots is developed with long established dwellings and formal gardens, including pools (see Figure 1).
 The proposal is for construction of a multi-storey residential development and is illustrated in Figure 2.
 The proposal comprises:

 - Demolition of existing improvements;

 - Clearing of the site;

+- Consolidation of the lots;

-- Construction of a multi-storey residential development comprising approximately 150 apartments and basement parking; and
+- Construction of a U-shaped 9 level apartment building and basement parking; and

 - Landscaping of common spaces.